intel/dffml/docs/examples/webhook/webhook.rst

 .. _usage_webhook:

-Redeploying on receving GitHub webhook
+Redeploying on receiving GitHub webhook
 ======================================

 We'll move ``ffmpeg`` to a GitHub repo, and set up a webhook DataFlow such that whenever